-It is IMPLEMENTATION DEFINED whether the multiple pending SError interrupt conditions are taken as a single external abort or SError interrupt exception.
+It is IMPLEMENTATION DEFINED whether the multiple pending SError interrupt conditions are taken as a single SError interrupt exception.

-On taking an SError interrupt exception, whether for one or more SError interrupt conditions, the combined effect of the errors on the state of the PE is reported in HSR.AET, DFSR.AET, or IFSR.
+On taking an SError interrupt exception, whether for one or more SError interrupt conditions, the combined effect of the errors on the state of the PE is reported in HSR.AET or DFSR.AET.